Skip to main content

 They include the following possible mechanisms:

 Panel (A): A double displacement mechanism utilizing two inversions with net retention of stereochemistry involving a covalent glycosyl-enzyme intermediate.
-The individual steps are inverting via (B) an SN2 process.
+The individual steps involve inverting via an SN2 process (B).

-Panel (B): Inverting Leloir glycosyltransferases promote a backside nucleophilic attack on C1 by the acceptor from an inline (usually equatorial) position, resulting in inversion of the anomeric bond stereochemistry.
+Panel (B): Inverting Leloir glycosyltransferases promotes a backside nucleophilic attack on C1 by the acceptor from an inline (usually equatorial) position, resulting in inversion of the anomeric bond stereochemistry.

 Panel (C): An orthogonal mechanism consisting of nucleophilic attack on C1 by the acceptor concurrent with leaving group loss from a position approximately at right angles to the C1-leaving group axis.

-Panel (D): An SNi mechanism involving an intermediate with oxocarbenium character followed by rapid internal nucleophilic attach by the acceptor nucleophile; or
+Panel (D): An SN1 mechanism involving an intermediate with oxocarbenium character, followed by rapid internal nucleophilic attack by the acceptor nucleophile; or

 Panel (E): An SN1 mechanism involving a discrete oxocarbenium intermediate.
 All mechanisms require proton transfers of the hydroxyl hydrogen of the acceptor to an enzymatic base or the departing leaving group.

 From your chemistry studies, you will remember that SN1 reactions are dissociative and form a positively charged carbocation intermediate.
-In an SN-1 reaction, the intermediate has a cation character but is not fully charged.
-In the case of glycosyltransferase, the intermediates would be oxycarbeniums.
+In an SN-1 reaction, the intermediate exhibits cationic character but is not fully charged.
+In the case of glycosyltransferases, the intermediates would be oxycarbenium ions.
 (Carbenium ion can be considered carbocations with three bonds to the carbon).
-SN1 reaction will occur only if the formation of the ion is activated and they are stabilized.
+The SN1 reaction will occur only if the formation of the ion is activated and the ion is stabilized.
 A protic solvent is typically required for stabilization if the reaction occurs in solution.
-An appropriate arrangement of negative or partially negative atoms in the backbone and side chain is required to stabilize SN1 mechanisms in the enzyme's anhydrous active site.
+An appropriate arrangement of negatively or partially negatively charged atoms in the backbone and side chains is required to stabilize SN1 mechanisms in the enzyme's anhydrous active site.

-The double replacement reactions (Panel A) require a side chain nucleophile, and likely candidates in retaining glycosyltransferase are not positioned for such a task.
-The evidence seems to support the orthogonal mechanism.
-It appears that the binding of the donor is similar in retaining transferase such that it is in a 900 position of nucleophilic attack by the acceptor, which leads to a trigonal bipyramidal transition state with the nucleophile axial the leaving group equatorial (orthogonal).
+The double replacement reactions (Panel A) require a side-chain nucleophile, and likely candidates for retaining glycosyltransferases are not positioned for this task.
+The evidence suggests an orthogonal mechanism.
+It appears that the binding of the donor is similar in retaining transferases, such that it is in a 900 position of nucleophilic attack by the acceptor, which leads to a trigonal bipyramidal transition state with the nucleophile axial and the leaving group equatorial (orthogonal).

 The donor NDP-monosaccharides typically are Mn2-containing proteins with the inverting and retaining transferase having different coordination geometries for Mn2+ binding, as illustrated in Figure \(\PageIndex{7}\).